-The runoff will either sheet flow or be piped to the top of the Modular Wetlands biofiltration/biotreatment planter.
+The runoff will either sheet flow and be piped to the top of the modular wetlands planter.
 The planter has been sized to mitigate the required design flow rate.

-The 80% capture efficiency design flow rate sizing method was used based on Appendix E of the TGD and Worksheet 9 demonstrates the calculations in the appendix.
+The 80% capture efficiency design flow rate sizing method was used based on Appendix E of the TGD and Worksheet 9 demonstrates the calculations below.

-5.3 LID BMPs in DMA C
+5.3 LID BMPs in DMA B